SaintaxError/Sanctana/README.md

 - I don’t have all the answers, but I’m here to learn. ✍🏻
 - Life feels better with a daisy in hand and green all around. 🌼

-  > "You can’t rush creativity… or code."
+  > "You can’t rush creativity… or code."<br>
+  > "I'm not working on code一I'm working on getting a golden retriever."
 ### 📝 Currently Up To:
 - Diving into the world of programming and building web projects
   <br>from scratch.